Shayan TV

-Shayan TV (Шаян ТВ) is the first kids and teen's entertainment channel in Tatar language available in Russian Federation (through the Internet) with 24-hour broadcasting.
+Shayan TV (Шаян ТВ) is the first kids and teen's entertainment channel in the Tatar language to be available in Russia (through the Internet) with 24-hour broadcasting.

 History

 Supported by the President of Tatarstan Republic, the channel was launched in Tatarstan Republic on 12 November 2018 as the first Tatar channel for kids and teens.

 Contemporary programming

 The channel offers more than 20 original educational and learning programs, game shows and quizzes, animated films (popular science, documentary, feature films) dubbed in Tatar for audiences from 3 to 15 years old.